 The study found that you must follow the principle of progressive overload training for individuals to increase muscle size with weightlifting continually.
 Most bodybuilders follow this principle by increasing the number of sets performed per exercise session.
 However, the study concluded that increasing the sets performed was inadequate for muscle hypertrophy once the person reached a certain threshold.
 Subsequently, the study asserted that the training frequency could increase the attenuated muscle protein synthetic response to resistance training in trained individuals.
 This would allow for more frequent elevations in muscle protein synthesis and more time spent in a positive net protein balance.
 Finally, the study found that increasing the training frequency, instead of the training load or set performed, could be a more appropriate strategy for trained individuals to increase muscle size.

 How to use the progressive overload principle to build muscle?

 The key to using the progressive overload training principle is to focus on change.
 In the beginning, almost any type of change works.
 But at some point, you reach a genetic ceiling, a plateau.
 The two types of plateaus are the amount of muscle you can build in a short amount of time and the amount of muscle you can build over your life.
 The amount of muscle you can build in a short amount of time is the most frequent plateau most bodybuilders reach first.
-Three important factors that prevent plateaus are:
+Three critical factors that prevent plateaus are: